z4heer/stock-trading/structure-options-trading/0-OptionTrading-Manual.md

 The goal is **consistent execution over time**.

 ---
+##
+# Day Type Integration

+Day Type is used only as a contextual filter.

+It does not replace the PSA trading model.

+The PSA model still relies on:

+- Liquidity sweeps
+- VWAP positioning
+- OI levels
+- Expected move
+- Spread planning

+Day Type only influences trade management.

+## Identification Window

+Day type is observed between:

+09:15 – 10:15

+It should not be predicted before the market opens.

+## Possible Day Types

+Trend
+Range
+Reversal
+Neutral

+## Influence on Trading

+Entry rules remain unchanged.

+Example PSA entry:

+Liquidity sweep + VWAP reclaim.

+However Day Type changes how the trade is managed.

+Trend Day:
+Hold naked option longer before converting to spread.

+Range Day:
+Convert spread earlier and reduce target expectations.

+Reversal Day:
+Allow sweep setups to trigger directional trades.

+Neutral Day:
+Reduce trade frequency.

+## Key Rule

+Day Type must never override PSA structure.

+If PSA conditions are not present:

+No Trade
+##

 If you'd like, I can also create a **clean printable 1-page “Daily Trading Checklist”** from this manual (something traders keep beside their screen while trading).